 If all else fails, consider donating your shoes rather than throwing them away.
 If you’re thinking, “Why would I let someone else suffer through squeaky shoes?” consider that the squeaking problem could resolve itself by the time the shoes reach their next owner.
 If you have a persistent moisture problem, for instance, the remaining water could evaporate before the shoes are worn again, which could stop the squeaking.

-Whether you use the tips above, consult a pro, or donate your shoes, extending the life of a product is always an eco-friendly choice.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Whether you use the tips above, consult a pro, or donate your shoes, extending the life of a product is always an eco-friendly choice.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?